nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Command lines supplied by the user are not case sensitive as the application will auto translate it into `UPPER_CASE`. <br>
+* Command lines supplied by the user are case sensitive and should be supplied in lower case. <br>

   E.g. in the list feature, user can call it via either methods:
      1. student 5A list
-     2. STUDENT 5A LIST
-     3. Student 5A LiSt

 * Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `…add <NAME>...`, `NAME` is a parameter which can be used as `…add John…`.

-* Items in `<>` brackets are the values that the user should field e.g. in `…add <NAME>…` , `NAME` is a parameter that needs to be included, can be used as `…add John…`.
+* Items in `<>` brackets are the values that the user should fill in. e.g. in `…add <NAME>…` , `NAME` is a parameter that needs to be included, can be used as `…add John…`.